zimmicz/knowledge-base/Economics/Green Deal.md

 - no person and no place left behind

 **One third of the 1.8 trillion euro** investments from the NextGenerationEU Recovery Plan, and the EU's seven-year budget will finance the European Green Deal.

+Intermediate step is **"Fit for 55"** plan to reduce net emission of greenhouse gasses by 55 % by 2030.

+## Fit for 55